yohan-hicof/motorbike_lean_tracker/README.md

 - Try to replay another file after the first one.
 It might not work, some stuff might have to be reset (onResume ?)

+- Implement the lap time detection (use what was done in Python).

 Known issues